 Production workflow

-The practical way to apply this guide is to treat how to add captions to twitter/x video as a repeatable production workflow, not a one-off fix.
+The practical way to apply this guide is to treat how to add captions to x (twitter) video in 2026 as a repeatable production workflow, not a one-off fix.
 Start with the final video file, not the rough edit.
 Make the content understandable first, make the captions accurate second, and make the styling attractive third.
 That order prevents the most common mistake in video caption work: spending time on color, animation, or font choice before the words, timing, and placement are correct.

 For short-form video, the workflow should be fast enough that you can use it every time you publish.
 If the process takes 45 minutes per clip, you will skip it when you are busy.
 A good caption workflow should fit inside the final polish pass: upload the final cut, generate captions, fix the transcript, choose the preset, check safe zones, preview on mute, and export.
 That is enough for most creator, founder, marketer, and agency clips.